-Estimates from the President’s Advisory Panel on Tax Reform span an even wider range.
-Using reasonable assumptions about tax evasion and the breadth of the tax base, the Advisory Panel estimated the required tax-exclusive tax rate to be between 34 and 89 percent.
-Their highest estimate assumes an evasion rate consistent with rates in the current income tax for income on which taxes are not withheld and there is no third-party reporting, and a federal tax base equivalent to the median state sales tax base.
+Estimates from the President’s Advisory Panel on Federal Tax Reform span an even wider range.
+Using reasonable assumptions about tax evasion and the breadth of the tax base, the Advisory Panel estimated the required tax-exclusive rate to be between 34 and 89 percent.
+Their highest estimate assumes (1) an evasion rate consistent with the current income tax for income on which taxes are not withheld and there is no third-party reporting and (2) a federal tax base equivalent to the median state sales tax base.

-The total sales tax rate that households would face would be significantly higher than the federal rates indicated above because existing state sales tax would be added.
-In addition, most or all state income taxes would probably be abolished in the absence of a federal income tax system since the state income tax systems depend on the federal system for reporting income and other information.
+Households’ total sales tax rate would be significantly higher than the federal rates indicated above, after existing state sales tax were added.
+In addition, most or all state income taxes would probably be abolished in the absence of a federal income tax system because state income tax systems depend on the federal system for reporting income and other information.
 Today’s state income taxes would likely be converted to sales taxes, adding considerably to the combined sales tax rate.

-Other reforms would serve to further raise the required rate.
-Transition relief provided to households would reduce the tax base and raise the required rate even higher.
+Other reforms would further raise the required rate.
+Transition relief for households would reduce the tax base and raise the required rate even higher.
 And if major consumption items such as food, housing, or health care were exempted from the base (the assumptions above do not allow for such large exemptions), the rate on the remaining goods and services would rise still higher.